 6. How does Opening Days address the needs of transfer and non-traditional students?

 The needs of transfer and non-traditional first-year students are often different than those of traditional first-year students.
 To meet those needs we have designed a special orientation experience for transfer and non-traditional students.
-If you are a transfer student living off-campus and/or playing volleyball, soccer, or football you will participate in the one day program on Monday, August 24.
-In addition to the one day program, transfer students living on campus and non-traditionally aged first year students should participate fully in their Opening Days groups.
+If you are a transfer student living off-campus and/or playing volleyball, soccer, or football you will participate in a shortened program over the weekend of August 27 and 28.
+In addition to this program, transfer students living on campus and non-traditionally aged first year students should participate fully in their Opening Days groups.
 The leaders of these groups are specially trained to facilitate your unique transition to Willamette University.
 No matter your age or the number of credits you are transferring, your Opening Days leaders will be a valuable a resource to guide you in your transition.

 7. Are there any costs associated with the Opening Days program?